Ceylon or Cassia? Cinnamon Benefits Not a Matter of VarietyUpdated: March 06, 2017Natural Remedies

 Ceylon cinnamon is valued for its mild, sweet flavor while Cassia cinnamon is stronger tasting and cheaper to produce.
 There are also texture differences in the bark with Cassia harder, redder and more difficult to grate without splintering due to the staleness of commercially available cinnamon even if organic.

-Cinnamon Benefits Health No Matter the Variety
+Cinnamon Benefits Health (No Matter if Ceylon or Cassia)

 While there are definitely color, taste and texture variations between Ceylon and Cassia cinnamon, the health differences are minor unless you plan to consume excessively large amounts every single day.